pivotal/blog/content/post/sequestering-diego-cells.md

 ### Gotchas
 Depending on the types of applications you're hosting on your Diego cell, the last step ("Clear out apps you don't need") may be pretty important.
 When we ran through this, we caused an interesting and mysterious bug where one Pivotal engineering team's requests were failing some of the time.
 This turned out to be because a worker on a sequestered cell was still pulling tasks from their queue, but wasn't able to complete them.
 If we'd only been running web apps on those cells, though, we would have been fine!

+TODO: Add something about routing issue we saw (killing processes)